No sweat: Woods changes shirt and game to stay in mix at PGA

 Too bad he couldn’t do something about those ugly numbers already stacked up on the scorecard.

 A bogey-double bogey start left Woods scrambling to stay close Thursday.
 After having his caddie grab his backup shirt from the bag, Woods popped into a restroom near the 12th tee box, put on the dry shirt and shot 3 under the rest of the way to finish at even-par 70.
-That kept him within five shots of the morning leader, Rickie Fowler.
+That kept him within six shots of the first-round leader, Gary Woodland.

 “It kept me in the golf tournament,” Woods said.
 “It could have easily gone the other way, being 3 over through two.
 A lot of things could’ve happened, and not a lot of them are positive.”